NET NEUTRALITY - Bitel: Drop DNS Bypassed

 This is a direct attack on Net Neutrality, privacy, freedom, and security.

-In this example, I’ll use CloudFlare DNS as the destination.
+In this example, I’ll use CloudFlare DNS as destination.

 The problem